TacoWolf/garden/pages/garden.md

 - the [[gardener]] around here has a system for the [[digital garden]] they maintain. here's a rundown:
 	- [seeds](seed) are new pages that have been recently been planted. they're just coming out of their shell, so they may be a little sparse with information and formatting!
 	- [saplings](sapling) are pages that have a basic structure and are somewhat reference-able.
-	- [trees](tree) are pages that have some additions to basic structure and are
+	- [trees](tree) are pages that have some additions to basic structure and are presentable. they have become trees of knowledge.
-	- [evergreens](evergreen) are pages that have been consistently reliable to reference.
+	- [evergreens](evergreen) are pages that have been consistently reliable to reference and have become evergreen
 	- [flowers](flower) are planted throughout the garden to bring color to the plant beds.
 	-